openforis/sepal-doc/docs/source/cli/ofgt.rst

 Open your file :code:`landsat_t1_min50.tif` in QGIS and overlay it with :code:`landsat_t1_min50.shp`.

 -   Right click of the shapefile ->Properties->Label->tick display label and under Field containing label chose DN
--   Right click of the shapefile ->Properties->Style->Transparency eg 50%
+-   Right click of the shapefile ->Properties->Style->Transparency e.g. 50%

 Now zoom in and will see something similar to the image displayed, depending on the area you are zooming in, where each polygon refers to one segment and the displayed number is the corresponding ID.

 .. note::

-    some segments have the same ID, but they still belong to the same segment as they are connect through neighbouring corner pixels.
+    some segments have the same ID, but they still belong to the same segment as they are connect through neighboring corner pixels.

 .. tip::